mvolkmann/blog/src/swift/AppInfo.md

 }
 ```

+## Link to App Store

-Here is an example of using `AppInfo` to inform users
+The following code uses `AppInfo` to inform users when
-when a newer version of the app is available in App Store and
+a newer version of the app is available in App Store and
-provide a link that directs them to the App Store so it can be downloaded.
+provides a link that directs them to the App Store so it can be installed.

 ```swift
 if let appInfo,